The MTCA Coaching Team

 Leo’s proudest performing accomplishment to date is starring as the Emcee in Cabaret.
 First, at Houston’s Theatre Under The Stars (TUTS) w/Leslie Kritzer, where he went on to win Best Actor in the Houston Theatre Excellence Awards, and then reviving the role at The Arvada Center, in Denver, CO.

-Recently, Leo stood by for Brooks Ashmanskas in Shuffle Along on Broadway and took over the role for the last two weeks of the run.
+Earlier this year, Leo completed a year and a half long run with School of Rock on Broadway.
+Leo stood by for Brooks Ashmanskas in Shuffle Along on Broadway and took over the role for the last two weeks of the run.
 The show starred Audra McDonald, Brian Stokes Mitchell, Billy Porter, Josh Henry, and Brandon Victor Dixon.
 Directed by George C. Wolfe and Choreographed by Savion Glover.
 He made his Broadway debut in Jesus Christ Superstar.
 Off Broadway: Jasper in Deadland by Ryan Scott Oliver and Hunter Foster, Finks (Bobby Gerard) at the Ensemble Studio Theatre, IONESCOPADE: The works of Eugene Ionesco at The York Theatre, and P.J.
 Dunbar in the premiere musical Wanda’s World at The 45th Street Theatre (directed by Lynne Taylor-Corbett).

 Leo’s played Riff in West Side Story in a multitude of productions including: London’s West End (dir/choreo: Joey McKneely); The 50th Anniversary US Tour; Houston TUTS (dir/choreo: by Jerome Robbins assistant, Alan Johnson); Barrington Stage; North Carolina Theatre; The Recording Academy Honors, and the opening number of GYPSY OF THE YEAR with original Broadway stars Chita Rivera, Carol Lawrence, Mickey Calin, and Ken Le Roy (honoring the original 1957 Broadway company, choreographed by Joshua Bergasse; “Smash”).